-If you need more than simple format changes, Crimson's custom site facility will allow you to create a completely customized website using your favorite HTML editor.
-The HTML can include special commands to include the various fragments that make up the standard website, or to include live data from Crimson's tags.
+If you need more than simple format changes, the Crimson 3.1 custom site facility will allow you to create a completely customized website using your favorite HTML editor.
+The HTML can include special commands to include the various fragments that make up the standard website, or to include live data from Crimson 3.1 tags.
 Once the files have been created, they can be stored on your device's memory card in the WEB subdirectory, at which point they will be available for access via the web server in the under the /custom path.

-The following chapter provides more in-depth information on this process.
+The next chapter provides more in-depth information on this process.